 This is very exciting for Meals On Wheels of Tampa whose mission is to nourish, enrich, and strengthen the independent lives of the homebound and seniors in Tampa.
 POW was developed in response to results collected from a survey that was sent out to all 700 HDM recipients in August.

-“Bringing us fresh fruits and vegetables is a blessing.
+“You bringing us fresh fruits and vegetables is a blessing.
 The closest grocery store is over 3 miles away from my house and I can’t drive…even if I got a ride, I can’t stand long enough to shop… so fresh is hard for me to get.
 I know I have lived this long because of good health and good nutrition- I am certain that fresh fruits and veggies are the best medicine and have helped kept me alive this long,” said Barbara, HDM recipient.

 Recipients will also receive an educational handout that highlights the nutritional advantages of the items in the bag, tips to reduce waste, recipe ideas, and produce safety.
 Feedback will also be collected from recipients and volunteers to evaluate the program launch so we can continue to improve the program.
 Professor Lauri Wright from the University of South Florida’s College of Public Health will assist Meals On Wheels of Tampa staff in evaluating the effectiveness of this program on Tampa’s seniors and homebound.
 Pre-test surveys are currently underway; post-test surveys will begin in March.